Jeopardy Champion Reveals Bizarre Strategy

 A “Jeopardy!”
-Champions Wildcard Tournament contestant has revealed an unconventional approach to advancing in the competition by implementing a calculated strategy focused on a specific target score rather than winning his match outright.
+Champions Wildcard Tournament contestant has revealed an unconventional approach to advancing in the competition.
+He implements a calculated strategy focused on a specific target score rather than winning his match outright.

 Jay Fisher took to Reddit on Wednesday, January 15, 2025, to detail his game plan for the tournament, where contestants can advance either by winning or by securing one of four wildcard spots reserved for non-winners with the highest cumulative dollar amounts.
 According to “Jeopardy!” official tournament rules, these wildcard positions are crucial for determining who moves forward to the semifinals.